 Lately, my little man has had to deal with some adversity and tough times in his life.
 His beloved grandmother passed away, his best buddy is moving to another country, and he has been let down by a few adults around him.
 It makes me sad to see him (or any child) go through a rough stretch but there are some positive things that kids can learn in these situations where they have to deal with adversity.
+In fact, adversity can actually help us grow as people.
+That is why you will often see questions on applications that prompt, “describe a time when you had to deal with adversity”.

 One of the greatest lessons to be learned is resiliency.
 How do children act when trouble shows up.
 Resiliency is the process of adapting well in the face of adversity, trauma, tragedy, disappointment, or other significant sources of stress.
 In short, resiliency is the ability to “bounce back” from difficult experiences.
 People regularly demonstrate resiliency, it is not an extraordinary trait but it does take a while to learn.
 Resilient people have certain skills and abilities in common and I firmly believe that it is never too early to start teaching these skills to children.
+Heck, you may need a refresher yourself sometimes.

 Here are 10 things that resilient people do on a regular basis: